-The winner of the twenty-sixth Christopher Ewart-Biggs Literary Prize, worth £7,500, will be announced in late April 2020 in Dublin.
+The winner of the twenty-sixth Christopher Ewart-Biggs Literary Prize, worth £7,500, will be announced in Dublin.

 The work eligible covers a two-year period (2018 and 2019) and has produced a wide and stimulating variety of entries.
 In arriving at a final short-list the judges stressed that they had chosen works that embodied the objectives of the Prize, which are to promote and encourage peace and reconciliation in Ireland, a greater understanding between the peoples of Britain and Ireland, or closer co-operation between the partners of the European Community.
 These are the ideals which inspired Christopher Ewart-Biggs and to which his widow Jane subsequently dedicated herself.